 My theory is that your body attempts to compensate for this greater sympathetic nervous system activity by entering the parasympathetic state and staying there longer.
 Your body compensates TOO WELL, and stays in the parasympathetic state for too long.
 The end result is that your baseline energy level becomes much lower than normal.

 For both groups, caffeine and other stimulants like Adderall and Ritalin are used to help you focus and/or have more energy.
 People who are born with ADHD or ADHD-like symptoms show it during early childhood.
 These are the kinds of kids who squirm and can’t sit still.
-They run and jump around like chimpanzees on speed.
-They interrupt people during conversations, have trouble following rules and directions, and are easily distracted to the point where they under-perform in school.
+They run and jump around like chimpanzees on cocaine.
+They interrupt people during conversations, have trouble following rules and directions, and are easily distracted to the point where they drastically under-perform in school.

 People in Group A don’t react to stimulants normally.
 They actually become CALMER.
 Stimulants allegedly help balance out brain neurotransmitters like dopamine (responsible for feelings of enjoyment and motivation), and that the Group A people behave the way they do because of an imbalance of neurotransmitters.